BaliJS/balijs-web/README.md

 Get a local copy of the site by cloning this repository, or fork it to work on your own copy.

-Then run `npm install` to download the dependencies.
+Then run `npm install` or `yarn install` to download the dependencies.

 Before you continue, create a file called `.env` in the root folder of the project (this will be ignored by git).
 This file is used to emulate the environment config of our production server, in development.
 Any `key=value` settings you put in there (one on each line) will be set as environment variables in `process.env`.